+5.1.
 Interested parties can make representations about licence applications, or apply for a review of an existing licence.
 These parties are defined in the Gambling Act 2005 as follows:

-"For the purposes of this Part a person is an interested party in relation to an application for or in respect of a premises licence if, in the opinion of the licensing authority which issues the licence or to which the applications is made, the person-
+"For the purposes of this Part a person is an interested party in relation to an application for or in respect of a premises licence if, in the opinion of the licensing authority which issues the licence or to which the applications is made, the personexercising its powers under the Gambling Act 2005 to determine whether a person is an interested party.
+The principles are: